emqx/cloud-docs/en_US/billing/billing_information.md

    </tr>
 </table>

 :::tip
 To confirm your credit card information, EMQX Cloud charges $1.00 when you first link a credit card to your account.
 After EMQX Cloud confirms your information, it refunds the $1.00 charge.
 If you encounter any issues with linking a credit card to your account, reach out to your card provider or banking institution to verify whether they declined the initial charge, which would prevent EMQX Cloud from confirming your information.
 :::

-- To accept your changes, click *Submit*.
+After you complete the setting, you can:

-- To decline your changes, click *Cancel*.
+- Click **Submit** to submit your changes, or click **Cancel** to dismiss your changes;
-- To edit billing information, click *Previous*.
+- Click **Previous** to go back to edit your information again.

 ### US Bank Account

 If your billing address is located in the USA, you can choose either Credit Card or US Bank Account as your payment method.

-To enable US Bank Account, click the Bank Account tab, then enter the bank's name in the search bar to choose the preferred bank to link.
-The popup window will take you to the bank verification system provided by the bank to authorize the linkage.
+To enable US Bank Account, click the **Bank Account** tab, then enter the bank's name in the search bar to choose the preferred bank to link.
+The pop-up window will take you to the bank verification system provided by the bank to authorize the linkage.

 :::tip
 - Only one payment method can be chosen at the same time.
-- US Bank Account transactions take a considerable amount of time to process.
-It may take up to 4-7 business days to receive confirmation of a payment's success or failure.
+- US bank account transactions require a significant amount of time for processing.
+It may take anywhere from 4 to 7 business days to receive confirmation regarding the success or failure of a payment.

 :::